 PLAAF provides the following services for whistleblowers, NGOs, media and governments:

 Whistleblowers who contact us might be directed to a local and/or international lawyer who will explain the risks to which they are exposed, how they can safely report information on crime or corruption, which laws may protect them from reprisals, and other concerns.
 In case of legal proceedings, these lawyers can then defend the whistleblower.
-If this latter is indigent, PPLAAF will gather funding to insure legal representation.
+If you are indigent, PPLAAF will gather funding to insure legal representation.
 PPLAAF can also connect whistleblowers to NGOs to provide advocacy support.
-Our website is also a resource for information and analysis of whistleblower laws in African countries.
-This comprehensive resource will be updated on an ongoing basis by our legal experts and researchers.

 If the whistleblower and the lawyer agree that the information should be disclosed to the media, PPLAAF will assist in making contact with the most appropriate journalist and facilitate the information transfer.
 Partnerships between local and international journalists will be formed when necessary, on a case-by-case basis.
 If it is more appropriate to send the information to an NGO, PPLAAF will also facilitate these contacts to ensure the whistleblower’s safety and confidentiality.